5roop/slobench-eval-docker/README.md

 * **eval\_speech\_recognition**: Automated speech recognition evaluation.
 * **eval_sloprageval**: Pragmatics understanding in a multiple-choice question-answering (MCQA) task.
 * **eval_pragmegaeval**: Understanding Metaphor, Irony, and Humour in a multiple-choice question-answering (MCQA) task.
+* **eval_dialect_copa**: Choice of Plausible Alternatives (COPA) datasets to compare models' performances on standard Slovenian and on a dialect from the Cerkno dialect group.

 ----